Eddie Bravo

-Eddie Bravo (born Edgar Cano; May 15, 1970) is an American martial arts instructor, podcaster, stand-up comedian, and musician.
-After earning a black belt in Brazilian Jiu-Jitsu in 2003, Bravo began teaching his own self-developed style of jiu-jitsu and founded 10th Planet Jiu-Jitsu.
+Edgar A. Bravo (né Cano; born May 15, 1970) is an American martial arts instructor, podcaster, stand-up comedian, and musician.
+After earning a black belt in Brazilian Jiu-Jitsu in 2003, Bravo began teaching his own self-developed style of jiu-jitsu and founded 10th Planet Jiu Jitsu.
 He is also the creator of the Eddie Bravo Invitational (EBI) grappling competition and the EBI ruleset.
 He is a recurring guest on The Joe Rogan Experience and the Tin Foil Hat Podcast.

-Background
+Early life and education

 Edgar A. Cano was born on May 15, 1970.
 He later legally changed his surname to Bravo, the name of his stepfather.
 Both of his biological parents are Mexican.
 Growing up, Bravo took to music and started to play the drums and guitar.
-He formed several bands with aspirations of one-day becoming a famous musician.
+He formed several bands with aspirations of becoming a famous musician.
 Bravo also developed an interest in athletics playing American football and joining his high school's wrestling team.

-In 1991, Bravo moved to Hollywood, California to pursue a music career and formed a band titled Blackened Kill Symphony.
+In 1991, Bravo moved to Hollywood, California to pursue a music career, and formed a band titled Blackened Kill Symphony.
 He got a gym membership as he wanted to avoid "looking like a slob" while performing but only visited twice.
 Bravo then began taking karate classes.
 In 1994, after watching Royce Gracie win an Ultimate Fighting Championship (UFC) event, Bravo decided to become a Brazilian jiu-jitsu practitioner, which he began under the tutelage of Jean Jacques Machado.
 Bravo also attended a Jeet Kune Do academy from 1996 to 1998.